telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/editing/batch-editing.md

                 {
                     foreach (var product in products)
                     {
-                        // Create a new Product entity and set its properties from the posted ProductViewModel var entity = new Product
+                        // Create a new Product entity and set its properties from the posted ProductViewModel. var entity = new Product
                         {
                             ProductID = product.ProductID,
                             ProductName = product.ProductName,
                             UnitsInStock = product.UnitsInStock
                         };
-                        // Store the entity for later use entities.Add(entity);
+                        // Store the entity for later use. entities.Add(entity);
-                        // Attach the entity
+                        // Attach the entity.
                         northwind.Products.Attach(entity);
-                        // Change its state to Modified so Entity Framework can update the existing product instead of creating a new one northwind.Entry(entity).State = EntityState.Modified;
+                        // Change its state to Modified so Entity Framework can update the existing product instead of creating a new one. northwind.Entry(entity).State = EntityState.Modified;
-                        // Or use ObjectStateManager if using a previous version of Entity Framework
+                        // Or use ObjectStateManager if using a previous version of Entity Framework.
                         // northwind.ObjectStateManager.ChangeObjectState(entity, EntityState.Modified);
                     }
-                    // Update the entities in the database northwind.SaveChanges();
+                    // Update the entities in the database. northwind.SaveChanges();
                 }
             }